 WORLD CUP: Time for Deschamps’ talented France to win trophy

 PARIS (AP) — France has options, too many perhaps.
-Especially up front where the dilemma is who to leave out.
+Especially up front where the dilemma is who to leave out at the World Cup.

-And that’s without Real Madrid forward Karim Benzema, who continues to be overlooked by coach Didier Deschamps.
+And that’s without Real Madrid forward Karim Benzema, a four-time Champions League winner once again overlooked by coach Didier Deschamps.

 How other national coaches must envy Deschamps, who has a forward department bursting with skill and speed and goals.
 Fans will be unforgiving if he doesn’t get the most out of the finest collection of attacking talent France has enjoyed in a tournament.

 France has outstanding players elsewhere, including Hugo Lloris in goal, Raphael Varane in defense and Paul Pogba in midfield.
 However, France still concedes soft goals and coping with the pressure of expectation remains a problem.